temporalio/documentation/docs/concepts/what-is-an-event.md

 ### WorkflowExecutionCanceled

-This event type indicates that the client has confirmed the cancellation request and the Workflow execution has been cancelled.
+This event type indicates that the client has confirmed the cancellation request and the Workflow execution has been canceled.

 ### WorkflowExecutionSignaled